learnrelay/learnrelay/content/go-further/wrapup.md

 ### Analytics

-This website is using Google Analytics and Mixpanel in order to get insights on which chapters needs to be improved.asd
+This website is using Google Analytics and Mixpanel in order to get insights on which chapters needs to be improved.

 ![](https://cdn.mxpnl.com/site_media/images/partner/badge_blue.png)